kamarsu-nimay/ATS-bot/README.md

 # ATS-bot
-# This Application Tracking System BOT (ATS bot) is a chat bot which can be used to check the skills with any job description given.
+# This Application Tracking System BOT (ATS bot) is a chat bot which can be used to check the skills with any job description given developed using Openai API.
 # User can give any job description as input.
 # The chatbot then asks the skills possessed by the user.
 # After filling in the details, the Bot then match the user skills with the job description given.